I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidport/ns-hidport-_hid_device_attributes.md

 Specifies a HID device's vendor ID.

+`ProductID`

+Specifies a HID device's product ID.

 `VersionNumber`

 Specifies the manufacturer's revision number for a HID device.

+`Reserved`

+Reserved for internal system use.

 ## Remarks
 The HID class driver uses this structure to obtain device attributes when it sends an <a href="..\hidport\ni-hidport-ioctl_hid_get_device_attributes.md">IOCTL_HID_GET_DEVICE_ATTRIBUTES</a> request to a HID minidriver.